 Most of the attractions are open throughout the year.
 The opening timings may vary according to the season.
 Winter sees reduced opening hours.
 The key benefit of visiting Portugal during the off-season is to escape the long queues for museums and other monuments.
 You can save a lot of time and make most out of your stay in Portugal.

 If you can manage to visit Portugal during February month, you can enjoy a spectacular Carnival.

 Who should visit Portugal during the off-season?

 The off-season spans from late fall to early spring.
 This is not a good time for beach lovers.
 All the seawater activities like snorkeling, Dolphin watching, wave surfing etc. won’t be feasible.
 Do you enjoy the nightlife?
 Some bars may remain closed during offseason.
 For all such travelers, I would suggest dodging off-season.
 It won’t work for you.

 Then who should visit Portugal during offseason?

 The empty beaches, the bare hiking trails are definitely alluring to trekkers and nature photographers.
 The history geeks have a chance to visit the museums with a peacetime.
 Those, who like to have deep insights into the cultures and heritage, can enjoy local festivals without many touristic interventions.
 Locals are also welcoming and will warmly include you in their celebrations.

 How about families with kids?

-If kids have interest in nature walks and admiring scenery (I know, it can be boring to kids), I will highly recommend visiting Portugal during the off-season.
-If you prefer the beach activities with kids, better choose the summer time.
+If kids have an interest in nature walks and admiring scenery (I know, it can be boring to kids), I will highly recommend visiting Portugal during the off-season.
+If you prefer beach activities with kids, better choose the summer time.
 In this case, do not forget to pack lots of sun-screen. 🙂